Git Stash and Diff Patches

 git stash pop

-Remove a stash you no longer need:
+Remove a stash that is no longer needed:

 git stash drop stash@{INDEX}